 Should the community transmission rate increase, MCPS will collaborate with community partners, including the Rapidan-Rappahannock Virginia Health District, to limit in-person activities and transition students to virtual learning.
-MCPS will stay in compliance with all CDC guidelines and consult with VDOE and VDH as needed.

 These decisions will be made on a case-by-case basis and in consultation with our local health department.
 The size of the class, extent of social distancing in place while the ill persons were present and infectious, extent of interaction and exposure in the area, and location of the case(s) in the class will be assessed to determine the potential risk to others.
 Recommendations will be based on these assessments of risk and how instruction can continue in as safe a manner as possible.